Access and Inclusion

 Young Sea Changers Trainee

-Accessible, entry-level opportunities are essential to building a fair and inclusive future.
-We developed this traineeship, which is exclusively available for young people from an ethnic minority background, to help tackle a lack of racial diversity in the marine sector and provide a paid training and skill development opportunity for a young person of colour.
+Accessible, entry-level opportunities are key to creating a fair and inclusive future.
+We developed a paid traineeship for young people from Black and ethnic minority backgrounds to help address the lack of racial diversity in the marine sector while providing meaningful training and skills development opportunities.

-The traineeship offers a flexible, part-time position over the summer to gain hands-on experience in marine policy and advocacy, mentoring and personal development and access to networking opportunities.
+The traineeship is a flexible, part-time summer role offering hands-on experience in marine policy and advocacy, alongside opportunities for training, mentoring, skills development and professional networking.

 Equality, Diversity and Inclusion Working Group

-Our EDI Working Group is made up of YSCS staff, our youth trustees and YSCS members from underrepresented backgrounds.
-The group meets regularly to discuss how to improve the accessibility and inclusion of YSCS’ work and incorporate young people’s feedback and lived experiences into what we do.
+Our EDI Working Group is made up of YSCS staff, Youth Trustees and members from underrepresented backgrounds.
+The group meets regularly to discuss how to improve the accessibility and inclusion of our work and incorporate young people’s feedback and lived experiences into what we do.

-If you’re aged 16-25 and living in Scotland, or are already a YSCS member, and would like to join the group, please get in touch via contact@youthforseas.org.
+If you are already a YSCS member and would like to join the group, please get in touch via contact@youthforseas.org.